Șèyí: 2011–2013: Seyi or Shay and notable performances

-2014–2019: Electric Package and concert residency
+2014–2019: Electric Package, Vol. 1 and concert residency

-On 8 January 2014, Shay released the music video for "Ragga Ragga", which was filmed in Lagos and directed by Peters.
-At Darey's Love Like a Movie concert on February 15, 2014, Shay shared the stage with Kelly Rowland, D'banj, Tiwa Savage, Mo' Eazy, Zaina, Timi Dakolo, Waje, Muna, JJC, and Eva Alordiah.
+On 8 January 2014, Șèyí released the music video for "Ragga Ragga", which was filmed in Lagos and directed by Peters.
+At Darey's Love Like a Movie concert on February 15, 2014, Șèyí shared the stage with Kelly Rowland, D'banj, Tiwa Savage, Mo' Eazy, Zaina, Timi Dakolo, Waje, Muna, JJC, and Eva Alordiah.
 "Ragga Ragga" peaked at number 7 on MTV Base's Official Naija Top 10 chart for the week of 15 March through 19 March 2014.
-On 1 April 2014, Shay released the Dokta Frabz-produced single "Murda", which features additional vocals by Patoranking and Shaydee.
-In a review for Jaguda, music critic Aribaba awarded the song a rating of 9 out of 10, commending Shay for using a familiar line.
-The music video for "Murda" was directed by Meji Alabi and uploaded to Vevo on 11 May 2014.
-Shay inked a recording contract with Island Records in July 2015, and signed a two-year endorsement deal with Pepsi that same year.
+On 1 April 2014, Șèyí released the Dokta Frabz-produced single "Murda", which features additional vocals by Patoranking and Shaydee.
+In a review for Jaguda, music critic Arinze Obikili awarded the song a rating of 9 out of 10, commending Șèyí for using a familiar line.
+The music video for "Murda" was directed by Meji Alabi and uploaded to Vevo on 11 May 2014. Șèyí inked a recording contract with Island Records in July 2015, and signed a two-year endorsement deal with Pepsi that same year.
 She released her debut studio album, Seyi or Shay, in November 2015.

-In an April 2016 interview with Nancy Isime on HipTV's Trending, Shay erroneously stated that EP is an acronym for "Electric Package".
+In an April 2016 interview with Nancy Isime on HipTV's Trending, Șèyí erroneously stated that EP is an acronym for "Electric Package".
 She trended on Twitter and footage of the mistake went viral online.
-Prior to this, Shay pronounced "Two" as "Tuwo" while speaking to Chuey Chu on Pulse TV.
+Prior to this, Șèyí pronounced "Two" as "Tuwo" while speaking to Chuey Chu on Pulse TV.
 On 22 April 2016, she released the music video for the song "Pack and Go", which features Olamide and appeared on Seyi or Shay.
-On 10 January 2017, Shay released the single "Yolo Yolo", which was produced by DJ Coublon.
+On 10 January 2017, Șèyí released the single "Yolo Yolo", which was produced by DJ Coublon.
 The song's music video was directed by Meji Alabi and released on 20 March 2017.
 It was nominated for Best Music Video at The Headies 2018.
-"Yolo Yolo" appeared in a Baileys commercial that aired in Sub-Saharan Africa.
-Shay released her debut Extended Play (EP), Electric Package, Vol. 1, on 29 May 2018, along with a documentary.
+"Yolo Yolo" appeared in a Baileys commercial that aired in Sub-Saharan Africa. Șèyí released her debut Extended Play (EP), Electric Package, Vol. 1, on 29 May 2018, along with a documentary.
 The title alludes to the blunder she made when referring to EP as "Electric Package" on Trending.
-The EP is composed of six tracks and marks Shay's first project in three years.
+The EP is composed of six tracks and marks Șèyí's first project in three years.
 A mixture of Afrobeats and gqom, Electric Package, Vol. 1 features collaborations with Kizz Daniel, Flavour, King Promise, Vanessa Mdee, DJ Spinall, DJ Cuppy, Anatii, DJ Consequence, and Slimcase.
 Production was handled by Killertunes, DJ Coublon, Krizz Beat, Lush Beat, Anatii, and Chopstix.

-In March 2019, Shay announced on Instagram that she was awarded a concert residency at the Canary Wharf in London.
+In March 2019, Șèyí announced on Instagram that she was awarded a concert residency at the Canary Wharf in London.
 The two-night event was held on 29 and 30 May 2019.
-That same year, Shay released the Runtown-assisted track "Gimme Love", which won Best R&B Single at The Headies 2019.
+That same year, Șèyí released the Runtown-assisted track "Gimme Love", which won Best R&B Single at The Headies 2019.
 She also released the remix of "Gimme Love", which features vocals by Teyana Taylor.